 The Codex app itself is free.
 You need an OpenAI account with model access for the calls Codex makes.
 Most Hatchable users on Codex spend a few cents per project because tool-heavy sessions are short.

-What if my Codex version doesn't have the MCP servers tab?
+What if my Codex version doesn't have a Plugins section?